 - Educate providers and staff.
-Use the definitions within these recommendations from the National Consensus project for palliative care to educate providers within your system on the purpose, applicability, and value of palliative care. - Be consistent when talking about palliative care, do not define palliative care as how it is not hospice or use terms such as end of life, death, or dying.
-Use terms like "living with a serious illness." - Use "palliative care is based on unmet need not prognosis." - Using a metaphor may be helpful in developing shared understanding with staff and patients such as at EvergreenHealth here (www.evergreenhealth.com/palliative-care). - Community.
+Use the definitions within these recommendations from the National Consensus project for palliative care to educate providers within your system on the purpose, applicability, and value of palliative care. - Be consistent with talking about palliative care, do not define palliative care as how it is not hospice or use terms such as end of life, death, or dying.
+Use terms like "living with a serious illness." - Use "palliative care is based on need not prognosis." - Using a metaphor may be helpful in developing shared understanding with staff and patients such as at EvergreenHealth here (www.evergreenhealth.com/palliative-care). - Community.
 Understand local community characteristics (e.g., language needs, religious background, cultural background) and local community resources.
-If possible, develop referral processes for relevant community resources (e.g., respite care). - Patient identification. - Develop a common definition for serious illness within your organization.
+If possible, develop referral processes for relevant community resources (e.g., respite care).

+• Patient identification.

+- Develop a common definition for serious illness within your organization.
 See Appendix D. This definition should be shared within the organization and with health plans.
-This definition may be developed into red flags or other indicators based on diagnosis in the electronic health record (EHR).

-- Patients who enter the system through the emergency department may be a good candidate for palliative care. - With a palliative care program. - Interdisciplinary team.
+This definition may be developed into red flags or other indicators based on diagnosis in the EHR. - Patients who enter the system through the emergency department may be a good candidate for palliative care. - With a palliative care program. - Interdisciplinary team.
 Define the members of the interdisciplinary team available to meet a patient's medical, psychological, and spiritual care needs including in-home services where applicable.
 The interdisciplinary team should: - Designate a leader, not necessarily a physician. - Hold regular team meetings as defined by the team (e.g., weekly, bi-weekly). - Include nursing staff. - Care Coordination.
 Offer a care coordination function, either conducted by an individual or shared between team members. - Care pathway.
 Develop a care pathway outlining inclusions in an initial assessment and ongoing care as defined under specialty palliative care, above. - Initial assessment.
 Assess and address goals of care, advance care planning, cognitive impairment, functional needs, symptom management/medical care, caregiver needs, behavioral health/psychosocial needs, and spiritual needs. - Ongoing care.
 Continue to assess and manage patient and caregiver needs as appropriate. - Urgent Issues.
-Make sure that patients and their family caregivers know who and how to contact on the team with questions or urgent issues. - Access to the care team or to other specialty expertise that is connected to the care team 24 hours a day, 7 days a week is highly recommended, but may not be feasible in all areas. - Update billing system to allow billing for advance care planning CPT codes such as 99497, 99498 and chart review code/care coordination code 99358 or others when available.
+Make sure that patients and their family caregivers know who and how to contact on the team with questions or urgent issues. - Access to the care team or to other specialty expertise that is connected to the care team 24 hours a day, 7 days a week is highly recommended, but may not be feasible in all areas. - Update billing system to allow billing for advance care planning CPT Codes 99497 and 99498.